One-Loop Tensor Power Spectrum from a Non-Canonical Spectator Field during Inflation: Cosmological Setup

 \n where $\hat{q} \equiv \mathbf{q} /|\mathbf{q}|$ and the polarization tensor $ e_{i j}^{s}(\hat{q})$ satisfies the orthogonality and completeness conditions.
 Substituting these expansions into the interaction action, we derive the third and fourth-order interaction Hamiltonians: \m

 \n \m

-\n Note that the coupling function $f(\phi)$ enters the interaction Hamiltonian as a time-dependent prefactor, making the non-minimal spectator model distinct from minimally coupled cases \cite{Ota:2022xni}.
-A sharp feature in $f$ excites the scalar modes and enhances the interaction vertices, thereby affecting the one-loop tensor spectrum.
+\n Note that the coupling function $f(\phi)$ enters the interaction Hamiltonian as a time-dependent prefactor, making the {non-canonical spectator field} model distinct from minimally coupled cases \cite{Ota:2022xni}. {For later use, let us make explicit the approximation adopted for the spectator perturbation.
+As in \cite{Meng:2022low}, we work in the light-spectator regime in which the effective spectator mass satisfies $m/f\ll H$ during inflation, and the background motion of the spectator field is negligible.
+In this regime, the mixing between $\delta\chi$ and the inflaton perturbation is negligible, and the quadratic action for the spectator fluctuation reduces to